-CDs and DVDs: Pioneers of Digital Storage
+CDs and DVDs: A Brief History of the Pioneers of Digital Storage

 The digital age introduced an unprecedented medium for storage, with CDs (Compact Discs) and DVDs (Digital Versatile Discs) emerging as frontrunners.
 These discs reshaped how the world accessed, stored, and shared audio, video, and data.